AADavin/RelativeDating/README.md

 The number of total arrangements depends on the topology of the tree.
 In the figure, we see that a tree with 4 leaves and that particular topology has a total of 2 possible node arrangements (Root,a,b and Root,b,a).

+### generate_orders.py

+**Usage**: python generate_orders.py tree.nwk

+**Output**: Prints to stdoutput the trees, in newick format, of all possible node arrangements

+### ultrametrice.py

+**Usage**: python ultrametrice.py tree.nwk order.txt

+The file order.txt must contain the name of the inner nodes of the tree.nwk in the format Root,node1,node2,node3

+**Output**: Prints to the stdouput an ultrametric tree where the inner nodes are ordered according to the file order.txt